-Natural Balance Vegetarian Dog Formula is a popular option for pet parents looking for a vegetarian or vegan solution.
+Natural Balance Vegetarian Dog Formula, a popular option for pet parents looking for a vegetarian or vegan dog diet.

-Wholesome Pride Sweet Potato Chews These vegan, gluten-free, and grain-free treats are made from a single, high-quality ingredient: dehydrated sweet potato.
+Wholesome Pride Sweet Potato Chews, treats made from one ingredient: dehydrated sweet potato.

 The pet product space often mimics trends for human consumers, and bedding is no exception.
-You can find pet beds in a range of shapes, sizes, and styles, all made of eco-friendly materials.
-Here are a few we recommend.
+You can find pet beds in a range of shapes, sizes, and styles made with recycled, biodegradable, or biobased materials, such as:

-You can stuff a Molly Mutt dog duvet with an assortment of items from around your house (think: old clothes, blankets, or sheets), or use their 100% natural wool insert, which is anti-microbial, chemical-free, and sourced from California.
+Molly Mutt: You can stuff a Molly Mutt dog duvet with an assortment of items from around your house (think: old clothes, blankets, or sheets), or use their biobased wool insert.

 Shop Local, Regional, or Made-in-The-USA